qwerty108109/Norwegian-Alphabet-Flashcards/README.md

 - Has a dark mode light mode option for eye comfort.
 - One file for ease of use.
 - Script made in HTML, CSS, and JavaScript for portable browser use.
 No installation required.
   - Just delete when you're done.
-No installation.
-To clog up your system.
+No installation to clog up your system.

 ## How to use.